Skip to content

 The observance also underscores the importance of proper medication storage and disposal.
-Keeping medications out of reach of children and disposing of unused drugs responsibly can prevent accidental ingestions and misuse.
+Keeping medications out of reach of children and disposing of unused drugs responsibly can prevent accidental ingestions, teen experimentation, and misuse by visitors or relatives.

 How to Celebrate National Safety Dose Day